Start talking with bots

 A place to host standing queries

-In one-on-one conversations, tabs can house user-specific information and lists.
+In personal conversations between a bot and a single person, tabs can house user-specific information and lists.
 They’re also a good place to maintain bot responses to frequently-asked questions (so users don’t need to keep asking).

 A place to finish a conversation